BenTyson/tourpad/DEVELOPMENT_ROADMAP.md

 # TourPad Development Roadmap

 ## Project Overview
-TourPad is a Next.js-based platform connecting touring musicians with hosts for intimate house concerts and small shows.
-The platform uses a **gated access model** where artists and hosts must apply and be approved before accessing the community, with artists requiring additional payment verification.
+TourPad is a Next.js-based platform connecting touring musicians with hosts for intimate house concerts and small shows, while also serving music fans who want to discover and attend these exclusive events.
+The platform uses a **gated access model** where artists and hosts must apply and be approved before accessing the community, while fans can register and pay directly for immediate access.
 The public site serves as a teaser to generate interest without revealing actual user information.
 Currently in active development with a solid frontend foundation using mock data, preparing for backend integration.

+### User Types
+- **Artists**: Touring musicians who book shows ($400/year membership after approval)
+- **Hosts**: Venue owners who offer their spaces for concerts (free membership after approval)
+- **Fans**: Concert attendees who discover and attend house concerts (direct paid membership - no approval needed)
+- **Admin**: Platform administrators with full access

 ## Current Status
 - ✅ **Frontend Foundation Complete**: Comprehensive UI components, routing, and layouts